Ziyotek-Institute/020DO-SU22-minikube/prometheus-grafana/helm-tutorial/README.md

 5. Kubernetes Dashboard bootstrap

-* We head to Create (+) > Import section to Import via grafana.com and we set 6417 into the id field and click Load.
-* We head to Create (+) > Import section to Import via grafana.com and we set 6417 into the id field and click Load.
+* We head to Create (+) > Import section to Import via grafana.com and we set 6417 and 1860 into the id field and click Load.
 * In the dashboard configuration we need to select the Prometheus Datasource we created in the earlier step.

 6. Clean Up